District heating: delivering affordable and sustainable energy report

-Project duration: November 2015 ongoing
+Project duration: November 2015 to May 2017

 On the face of it, there is a good fit between district heating and blocks of homes owned by housing associations and local councils - not least because manage homes in concentrated clusters easily served by a heat network, and, as 'landlord', the housing association or council can benefit from economies of scale.
 And of course destrict heating can also help social landlords deliver energy efficient homes, tackle fuel poverty, reduce carbon emissions and improve energy security.